Commit to Governance Excellence

 - Expand your knowledge of global governance challenges and their impact on your business and socioeconomic environment.

-- Deepen your understanding of corporate governance fundamentals such as strategy, risk management, integrity and oversight.
+- Deepen your understanding of corporate governance fundamentals such as strategy, risk management, security, integrity and oversight.

-- Explore the keys of successful boardroom governance processes and board dynamics.
+- Explore the keys to successful boardroom governance processes and board dynamics.

 - Heighten your leadership and decision-making skills.

 The “Value Creation Through Effective Boards” program will focus on improving boardroom effectiveness through discussion of the role of the board, the importance of business strategy, the impact of the regulatory environment, crisis management, and how you can enhance your performance and the value of your contributions as a board member.

 Each of these critical topics will be examined through focused lectures and in-depth case studies.
 You and a group of distinguished peers will examine how effective boards build positive relationships and efficient processes.

 You will examine the most relevant strategic and organizational issues facing boards of directors today.
 Examples taken from companies in diverse industries will drive home the need for transparency, trust, and close cooperation between board members and the management team.

 - Role of the Board

 How well does your board understand its responsibilities?You will discuss how to design the most appropriate board structure, processes and complement of directors, as well as how to recruit, motivate and compensate the CEO.
 You will also learn how to maximize cooperation between board members and the management team.

 - Business Strategy